 London threesome

 Here is another snippet that would otherwise be lost to memory.
 My friend Garry Clark, our manager on a dozen Churchill tours, runs a fleet of limousines and private cars in London.
 In 1989 he drove for the cast of the third Indiana Jones movie.
-Once, Sean Connery, Harrison Ford and screenwriter George Lucas were out for a stag night on the town.
+He drove Sean Connery, Harrison Ford and screenwriter George Lucas for a stag night on the town.
 Behind the wheel, Garry was in stitches the entire ride.
 “Each of them was taking turns, telling the other two how far past it they were.”

 Bond girls?
 Sure, but what about Bond cars?